 - Wrestling matches are completely choreographed: Wrestling matches are choreographed, with their structure, spots and finish being pre-determined, but how much of it is planned varies between the experience of the participants, and the styles and cultures within professional wrestling.
-Mexican lucha libre matches tend to be carefully choreographed move by move in ballet-like sequences, while Japanese puroresu bouts can contain lots of moments done on the fly or even be improvised like martial arts sparrings until the planned finish (though those are increasingly rare).
-In the USA and Canada, the point is somewhere in the middle, as while wrestlers in mainstream promotions work on average 3/4ths of a year and don't have time to completely plan out and practice just every move (full rehearsal of regular matches is unusual, so much that wrestlers like Randy Savage and Diamond Dallas Page were famous in backstage precisely for always insisting to do so), they are subject to a strict control in order to make what happens within the matches fit the schedule and storyline.
-In any case, a wrestling match is not a fixated, monolitic theatre-like script(not even Jack Pfefer so called "theater wrestling"); wrestlers perform in front of an interactive crowd and are expected to draw particular reactions from it, so they have to perform in a flexible way and modify things if they need to in order to keep the match going.
-Minor parts of the match like taunting, brawling and leading to set ups are usually done on the fly in order to add live reactions, while rest holds are used to catch one's breath, control the pacing and allow the wrestlers to communicate.
+Mexican lucha libre matches tend to be carefully choreographed in ballet-like sequences, while Japanese puroresu bouts can contain lots of exchanges done on the fly or even be improvised like martial arts sparrings until the planned finish (though those are increasingly rare).
+In the USA and Canada, the point is somewhere in the middle, as while wrestlers in mainstream promotions work on average 3/4ths of a year and thus don't have time to completely plan out and practice just every move (full rehearsal of regular matches is unusual, so much that wrestlers like Randy Savage and Diamond Dallas Page were famous in backstage precisely for always insisting to do so), they are subject to a strict control in order to make what happens within the matches fit the schedule and storyline.
+In any case, a wrestling match is not a fixated, monolitic theatre-like script(not even Jack Pfefer so called "theater wrestling"); wrestlers perform in front of an interactive crowd and realize intrincate sequences that can fail and screw things in every instant, so they have to perform in a flexible way to draw particular reactions and modify things if they need to in order to keep the match going.
+Padding parts of the match like taunting, brawling and leading to set ups are usually done on the fly in order to add live reactions, while rest holds are used to catch one's breath, control the pacing and allow the wrestlers to communicate.